abhikomarla/sample-addressbook/README.md

 ### Important assumptions
 * The creation of a contact record has been made to avoid duplicate insertions.
-A combination of address book id and the mobile number is used to check if the combination already exists.
+A combination of address book id and the mobile number is used to check if a record with same combination already exists.
 If the combination exists, the creation is not allowed.

+* "firstName" and "mobileNumber" attributes are mandatory while creating a new contact record.

 * At the start of the application 2 address book records are created in memory with identifiers 1000 and 1001